 Understanding the Offset

 If your total of these two types of benefits exceeds 80 percent of your average wages, the SSA will subtract the extra amount from your SSDI payments.
-The best way to learn more about any possible offset based on your compensation claim is to discuss your options with a Social Security Disability attorney from our team.
-We can also help you file your application for SSDI benefits.

 Your offset depends on your current earnings from workers’ comp and your SSDI payout.
 For example, imagine this scenario: